Pregnancy after rape or unwanted sex

 You may be experiencing a range of physical and emotional effects after the sexual assault or unwanted sexual experience, regardless of the decision you make.
 Also, the thought of a medical examination, anaesthetic or operation may be frightening or worrying.

 If you decide to continue with the pregnancy, you may be anxious about how you will cope with the pregnancy and delivery and how you will relate to the baby.
 If this is the case, consider talking to a doctor, nurse or midwife about your concerns.
 You can discuss ways of increasing your sense of safety and talk about how you can work through any problems should they arise.
+Female doctors are available on request.

 What if you were pregnant when you were raped - will your baby be harmed?

 Most people who are raped are not seriously physically hurt and in most cases the baby will not be harmed.
 However, if the woman has been seriously physically hurt or hit in the stomach, there is more risk of harm to the baby.
+There is more information in the topic Domestic violence and pregnancy.

 In any case, it is important to see your doctor to check that the baby is OK.
 If you have any contractions, bleeding or pain in the abdomen after rape, it is important to see your obstetrician or go to the hospital as soon as you can.